Caption Format Acronyms, Explained

 EBU.STL stands for “European Broadcasting Union subtitles.”
 This is a common subtitle/caption file format for PAL broadcast media in Europe.

-EBU.STL captions are typically used professional video editing systems, like Avid.
+EBU.STL captions are typically used in professional video editing systems, like Avid.

 What does RT stand for?